What are Line Impedance Stabilization Networks (LISNs)?

 What is a 50uH LISN?

 MIL-STD-461G specifies 50uH LISN and under appendix A allows for 5uH LISNs under certain conditions for sections CE101 and CE102.
-MIL-STD LISNs are typically housed individually by lines, with four units being used to provide monitoring for three phase applications.
-The associated image helps to illustrate how a two sets of LISNs can be utilized.
+MIL-STD LISNs are typically housed individually by lines, with four units typically being used to provide monitoring for three phase applications.
+The below image illustrates how single line LISNs are used for both single phase and three phase applications.

 What is a 5uH LISN?